What Anna says about the Master's in European Business Law

 Was the programme very international?

-“Yes, we actually had a very international group: there were people from EU countries, Norway, China, Brazil, Russia, Georgia, Macedonia and Iran.
+“Yes, we actually had a very international group: there were people from EU countries, Norway, China, Brazil, Russia, Georgia, North Macedonia and Iran.
 Diversity is one of the traits of the programme – you get insight into the different legal systems, techniques and approaches people use and it broadens your horizon.”

 What were the opportunities for networking like?